 1883.
 The United States and Canada introduced Universal Time, world is divided into 24 equal time zones, and the Greenwich meridian was chosen as the prime meridian.

 1888.
 Watch manufacturer La Champagne introduced the collection of wristwatches.

 1889.
-Patent for a wristwatch was filed in Bern, first time in the history of watches.
+Patent for a wristwatch was filed in Bern.

 1890.
 Genevan Dealmaker A. Beyeler introduced ‘transfer press technology’ for applying numerals and names to dials.